sroberts/sroberts.github.io/_posts/2014-11-12-learning-git-and-github.md

 ---
 layout: post
-title: Learning Git & GitHub
+title: Learning Git and GitHub
 ---

 I suppose it makes sense that when you work for a company everyone assumes you know everything about using its products.
 When I worked at [Symantecs Managed Security Services](http://www.symantec.com/managed-security-services) people asked me all the time how to use the antivirus.
 It's a normal assumption, even if it's off base.